OSInside/kiwi/doc/source/overview.rst

 System Requirements
 -------------------

-To use and run KIWI, you need:
+To use and run {kiwi}, you need:

 * A recent Linux distribution, see :ref:`supported-distributions` for details.
-Alternatively a Linux distribution which supports the docker container system, where KIWI can be run inside a container, see:
+Alternatively a Linux distribution which supports the docker container system, where {kiwi} can be run inside a container, see:
   :ref:`container-building`

 * Enough free disk space to build and store the image.
 We recommend a